PoggeyWinter/fams-docs/docs/model/Valve.md

 Returns the calculated temperature.

+## get `pressure`

+Returns the output pressure.

 ## get `inPressure`

 Returns the lowest pressure value of any preceding node.
-This exists because `this.pressure` will be the the output pressure.